WHAT DOES THE SHUTDOWN MEAN FOR MY TRIP?

 As you're planning your trip, here are just a few of the federal organizations that keep Arizona's stunning beauty intact.

-- US National Park Service (NPS) With the help of volunteers and partners, NPS safeguards these special places and share their stories with more than 318 million visitors every year.
-NPS manages nine parks in Arizona, so check their website here for the latest.
+- US National Park Service (NPS) With the help of volunteers and partners, NPS manages nine parks in Arizona, and safeguards a number of other special places and monuments.

 - Bureau of Land Management (BLM) Arizona's six biomes offer a great variety of lands for different use.
 BLM helps to ensure these public lands are open for all visitors looking to recreate responsibly.